Hannah Maria Stoliday (1851-1932) – court cases and a marriage mystery

 My 2nd great-grand aunt and uncles.

-Hannah was born to William Stoliday and Sarah Rose in 1851 in Salhouse, Norfolk, and was baptised at All Saints’s Church in the village on 19 March.
+Hannah was born to William Stoliday and Sarah Rose and baptised at All Saints’s Church in Salhouse, Norfolk, on 19 March 1851.
 She ended up with three marriages to her name, experienced tragedy and lived in London and County Durham, as well as Norfolk.

 The Yarmouth Independent of 20 May 1882 then gave us a double dose of incidents, reporting that Hannah had been assaulted by well-known local character Jenny Soanes, who was sentenced to 21 days’ hard labour.
 Immediately after this case, Hannah faced a charge of assaulting another woman in an incident that led to the Soanes charge!
 She was found not guilty.

-Weirdly the couple appear to have wed a second time for in 1917 the marriage of Hannah Thurgate and John Crisp was registered in South Shields.
+Weirdly the couple married a second time, for in 1917 the wedding of Hannah Thurgate and John Crisp was registered in South Shields.
 Was this because there was something not quite right about their first ceremony?
 Was Hannah able to legitimately marry John in 1887?
 I say this because the Newcastle Daily Chronicle of 23 September 1893 reported that a William Thurgate had died in the town of Byker from cholera, and he was said to have visited Yarmouth and worked as a fish hawker.
 Reports suggested he was living in the area with his wife, but she wasn’t named.
 Could this man have been Hannah’s second husband.
 Had they separated but not divorced?
 Was the 1917 wedding an attempt by Hannah and John to put their wedding on a legal footing before they died?
+We’ll probably never know.

 John was still at sea in 1921 when the census showed he was serving as first mate on the Holmside at South Shields.
 Hannah was living at home there but described herself as a widow for an unexplained reason.
 John died in 1923, with probate granted to Hannah.
 Hannah died in South Shields on 8 November 1932.
 She left effects valued at £1,327.